lifenautjoe/stripe-invoice-downloader/README.md

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)

-This utility is designed to help businesses automatically download their invoices from Stripe for a specified year.
+This utility is designed to help you automatically download your invoices from Stripe for a specified year.
 Using this command-line utility, you can define where the invoices are saved and how many files to download in parallel to make the process efficient.

 ## Features:
 - Download all invoices for a specified year.